La Voz (Mexican TV series) season 8

 This is the first season being produced by TV Azteca after they acquired the show's rights from Televisa.
 Due to the change of broadcast channel, it featured new coaches and host, as well as a few format changes.

 This season the coaches are supposed to close their teams with 51 members each, instead of the usual 12.
-Amother change were the Knockouts which came before the Battles, and featured 3 artists facing each other instead of 2.
+Another change were the Knockouts which came before the Battles, and featured 3 artists facing each other instead of 2.
 After the Knockouts, came the Battles, Top 3, and finally the Live Shows.